luismarques/qemu/docs/opentitan/dtm.md

 * `-P` specify the TCP port of the JTAG server in the QEMU VM, should follow the TCP setting of the `-chardev socket,id=taprbb,...` option for invoking QEMU.

-* `-Q` do not send QEMU a request for termination when this script exits.

 * `-s` specify the number of bytes to read from or write to memory.
 Useful with the `--mem` option.
   See also the `--address` option.
 This option may be omitted for the `write` memory operation, in which case the size of the specified file is used.
 Note that only sizes multiple of 4-byte are supported for now.

+* `-t` send QEMU a request for termination when this script exits.

 * `-v` can be repeated to increase verbosity of the script, mostly for debug purpose.